Junior Academy of Science

-- Junior Academy of Science members serve on the Teen Science Cafe Youth Leadership Team.
+- Junior Academy of Science members serve on the STEM TEENS Youth Leadership Team.

-Generous support for the Academy’s array of STEM Teens programming is provided in part by The Boeing Company, Employees Community Fund of Boeing St. Louis, and the Mary Ranken Jordan and Ettie A. Jordan Charitable Foundation.
+Generous support for the full array of Academy STEM Teens programming is provided in part by The Boeing Company, the Employees Community Fund of Boeing St. Louis, and the Mary Ranken Jordan and Ettie A. Jordan Charitable Foundation.

 When are programs held?

 Junior Academy programs are held after school and on weekends.

 Junior Academy programs are held at Universities, Corporations and Science Organizations who open their labs to students for behind-the-scene tours with hands-on experiences.